GYMNASTICS SEXUAL ABUSE

 Gymnastics Sexual Abuse

-The true scale of gymnastics sexual abuse has only begun to gain recognition in the past few years.
-Gymnastics sexual abuse made international headlines over the horrific actions of USA Gymnastics doctor Larry Nassar, who pled guilty in 2018 to seven counts of criminal sexual abuse involving minors.
+The true scale of sexual abuse in gymnastics has only begun to gain recognition in the past few years.
+Gymnastics abuse made international headlines over the horrific actions of USA Gymnastics doctor Larry Nassar, who pled guilty in 2018 to seven counts of criminal sexual abuse involving minors.

 Share your story with Melissa.
 Schedule a free, confidential consultation with sexual assault attorney Melissa Hague to discuss taking action if you have been sexually abused by a gymnastics coach, assistant, or doctor.